So today I have a bit of very important information to share with you all:

-I know, I know… a day-of coordinator is what everyone (myself included) says that you at least need to have for your wedding day to run smoothly.
+I know, I know… they do exist.
+And a day-of coordinator is what everyone (myself included) says that you at least need to have for your wedding day to run smoothly.
 But the reality is that in order for a wedding day to run smoothly, a coordinator doesn’t just work for the day of the wedding.
 So in essence, we really shouldn’t be referring to these coordinators as “Day-of”!

 Definitely not, right?
-Having a wedding coordinator for the day of your wedding is of course something that I highly recommend, but you must realize that for a coordinator to successfully carry out your wedding day, they need to be able to work BEFORE your wedding day too.
-Well thankfully, there is an alternative to a “Day-Of” Coordinator – a “Month-of” Coordinator!
+Having a coordinator for the day of your wedding is of course something that I highly recommend, but you must realize that for a coordinator to successfully carry out your wedding day, they need to be able to work BEFORE your wedding day too.
+Well thankfully, there are alternatives to “Day-Of” Coordination – “Month-of” Coordination and “Event Management”!

 Wedding planners all over have decided that starting their coordination services 4-6 weeks before a wedding is enough time to get everything figured out and organized.
 This means that you hand over just about everything to your coordinator, and then they take over for you.
 You’ve done the planning up until this moment, and now your month-of coordinator is going to handle the rest.
 Vendor confirmations, creating your timeline, making sure everyone knows where to be, making sure you’re not forgetting anything- all of these are definitely things that you want done in the weeks before your wedding day, not on the day-of or the day before!
-And what makes it even better is that you get to enjoy the weeks leading up to your wedding!
+And what makes it even better is that you get to enjoy (hopefully) the weeks leading up to your wedding!

 I asked some of my wedding planner friends about their thoughts on month-of coordination, and they had some excellent insight: